erskingardner/nostr-ignition/new46.md

 ### Example flow for signing an event

-❗ _This is simplified to focus on the NIP-46 flow, it doesn't show the steps required for NIP-44 encryption._
+❗ _NB: This is simplified to focus on the NIP-46 flow, it doesn't show the steps required for NIP-44 encryption._

 ![Signing Flow](https://i.nostr.build/Dedj.png)